khulnasoft/integrations-core/consul/README.md

 ## Overview

-The Datadog Agent collects many metrics from Consul nodes, including those for:
+The Khulnasoft Agent collects many metrics from Consul nodes, including those for:

 - Total Consul peers
 - Service health - for a given service, how many of its nodes are up, passing, warning, critical?